The Iranian Left and Tudeh Communist Party

 The facts tell nothing to him, even if you shower him with information, with authentic proof, with documents and pictures.,movies web sites. …he will refuse to believe it

-Professor Robert Buchar obtained his Masters of Fine Arts in cinematography from Prague’s prestigious Film Academy of Fine Arts.
+Robert BucharProfessor Robert Buchar obtained his Masters of Fine Arts in cinematography from Prague’s prestigious Film Academy of Fine Arts.
 After his graduation, Bucher worked as a cinematographer before he defected in 1980 to the United States.
 Professor Buchar is currently an associate professor and author of the Cinematography Program at Chicago’s Columbia College.

 The late Antonio Gramsci (1891-1937), the founder of the Italian Communist Party.
 Gramsci noted that Communism’s main success lay in its strategies for subverting the host nation’s traditional culture, history, identity, etc.

-To this day few in the West are aware of how oppressive Communism has been – in fact millions of citizens perished in the former Soviet Union as a result of Communist “equalitarian” policies.
+To this day few in the West are aware of how oppressive Communism has been – in fact millions of citizens perished in the former Soviet Union as a result of Communist “egalitarian” policies.

 The real face of “Equal Rights” Communism: the Soviet-Russian army crushes the Hungarian revolution for national independence in 1956-1957.
 Sixteen years before this brutal event, the Soviet army had invaded Iran and then tried to sponsor separatist movements to dissolve the Iranian state.
 Interestingly, many members of Iran’s Tudeh Communist Party often ignore Communism’s imperialist policies in places such as Hungary (1956-1957) or Czechoslovakia in 1968 (known as the Prague Spring).

-Interestingly, while the West has rights condemnded the horrors and evils and Nazi philosophy, there has been far less critical exmaination of the horrors that have been unleashed by the Soviet Communist Party.
-Few are aware that Communist leader Joseph Stalin (1878-1953) and Soviet politician Lazar Kaganovich known also as “the Iron Lazar” (1893-1991) implemented “Equal Rights” policies which led to the deahts of up 10 Million men, women and children in the Ukraine in 1932-1933.
-Finally in 2008, the European Parliament rightly recognized the Holodomor (death by hunger/kill by hunger) as a crime against humanity.
+While the West has rightfully condemned the horrors and evils and Nazi philosophy, the West has also been far less critical in its examination of the horrors unleashed by the Soviet Communist Party.
+Few are aware that Communist leader Joseph Stalin (1878-1953) and Soviet politician Lazar Kaganovich known also as “the Iron Lazar” (1893-1991) implemented “Equal Rights” policies which led to the deaths of up 10 Million men, women and children in the Ukraine in 1932-1933.

 One of the main motives of the Communists was to crush Ukrainian nationalism by all means possible in the name of “Communist Internationalism”.
 Thanks to this ideology, many nations, were to suffer under the ideology of Communism.